Meet the Team

 Meet Kevin Murphy, board member since 2013.
 Kevin was born and raised in Portland, enjoying many childhood memories from this lake as well as others in the area.
 Kevin and Laurie, his wife also from Portland, had for years wanted a lakeside property to retire to, and in 2001 that dream came true.
-The building was rebuilt into a new home that inspired them to move up on their schedule to become year-round residents.
-Kevin is an avid bass angler who now enjoys downtime on the water relaxing or on his deck entertaining family and friends.
-Since moving to the lake, Kevin felt a strong commitment to help protect this resource however he could.
-After meeting and working with the LSLA board, he decided to join their team as he felt their bond to the lake was as strong, if not stronger, than his own.
-Currently he sits on the web committee and works with the membership database team as well.
+The aged camp was turned into a new home that inspired them to move up on their schedule to become year-round residents in 2011.

 Steve DavisBoard Member